 Slots are no longer available for this camp.

-LOOK! @ Lunchtime is a collaborative viewing exercise and dialogue centered around works of art from the Museum’s permanent collection.
-Jonathan Frederick Walz, Director of Curatorial Affairs & Curator of American Art, will facilitate LOOK! discussions every second Tuesday.
-Each month a new object will be explored.
+LOOK! @ Lunchtime is a collaborative viewing exercise and dialogue centered on works of art from the Museum’s permanent collection.
+Jonathan Frederick Walz, Director of Curatorial Affairs & Curator of American Art, facilitates LOOK! discussions every second Tuesday to explore a new object each month.

 Featured object: Jonathan Mannion, Jay-Z, New York, 1997; printed 2010

 Join two storytellers, Akili and Jabari, as they share stories that celebrate the vastness of the African landscape.
 Audience interaction abounds as these skilled performers bring to life Anansi, pourquoi, and trickster tales.
 Sing-alongs, stories, and humor help celebrate work, cultures, language, and oral tradition in this inventive and high energy production of Bright Star Theater.